 Author: Pieter Schop, Senior Portfolio Manager Equity Specialties and Manager Information Technology funds at NN Investment Partners

-Furthermore, valuation of technology companies is attractive compared to the growth potential, innovation is abundant, balance sheets are strong and earnings momentum remains good.
-We are optimistic about the ability of the sector to outperform the broader market going forward and we are convinced that the longer-term prospects for the technology sector remain bright as the sector will continue to play an important role in productivity gains within the broader economy.
+These developments in the automotive sector are characteristic for the bright prospects for the technology sector in our view.
+We are optimistic about the ability of the sector to outperform the broader market going forward and convinced that the sector will continue to play an important role in productivity gains within the broader economy.

 ValueSpectrum.com News Wire & Equity Research: +31 084-0032-842

 Copyright analist.nl B.V.